 At the end of the day, a university is much more about just getting a degree.
 And before choosing to spend three years (or more) of your life there, you may want to reconsider your options if you feel you may not actually enjoy studying at Oxbridge.

 Requirements generally range from A*A*A to AAA.
 Most equivalent international qualifications are also acceptable.
 The University of Cambridge accepts fewer international qualifications independently, often requiring additional qualifications like the Advanced Placement exams.
-Many subjects also require you to take additional exams, which for Cambridge happen at interview.
+Many subjects also require you to take additional exams, many of which for Cambridge are at the interview stage.
 But do check out web pages for your respective courses to get a better idea.

 Your super-curricular engagements are your opportunity to provide how you think in the context of your subject.
 These form a critical part of the Oxbridge admission process as they help determine whether their academic environment suits you.